01/09/2018 update: added a Report and another CIR.

 The outcome of this blog will be that you can easily see, filter, report and label all your Windows clients higher than Windows 7 SP1 or Server 2012 R2 which are vulnerable or secure against Spectre and / or Meltdown.
 To archive this we first need a script.

-The script looks like this and can be downloaded here.
+The script can be found in the downloaded "Spectre_Meltdown.zip".

 If you need assistance to import it to your KACE SMA (K1000) please feel free to contact me.